sandstorm-io/sandstorm/README.md

 *Prerequisite:* Linux x86_64, with kernel version 3.13 or later.

-To install on your own Linux machine, just do:
+To install on your own Linux machine, do:

     curl https://install.sandstorm.io | bash